2024 Budget

 Council budget discussions

-Council will convene for a two-day Finance Committee meeting starting at 9 a.m. on Tuesday, November 28, and continuing at 9 a.m. on Thursday, November 30, 2023, in the Council Chambers at Town Hall.
-During this session, Council will thoroughly examine, evaluate, and discuss the proposed 2024 budget.
-The meeting is open to the public and will be live streamed on the Municipality’s YouTube channel.
+Council convened for a two-day Finance Committee meeting on Tuesday, November 28, and Thursday, November 30, 2023, in the Council Chambers at Town Hall.
+During this session, Council thoroughly examined, evaluated, and discussed the proposed 2024 budget.
+The meeting was open to the public and live streamed on the Municipality’s YouTube channel.

 • CLOSED: This survey has concluded.
 Thank you for your participation.